Max is ranked as a Leading Junior in financial crime, business and regulatory crime (including global investigations)

 A specialist in serious crime and fraud, both prosecuting and defending, Max has been instructed in some of the most complex and high-profile cases in recent years including LIBOR and Forex.
 Over the last decade Max has appeared in cases ranging across the criminal spectrum, including homicide, organised crime, drug conspiracies and serious violence.
 He also has experience in private prosecutions.

 Max is a member of the SFO’s A panel and a level 4 prosecutor for the CPS.
 He is also a level 4 member of the CPS Specialist Panels for both Fraud and Serious Crime, and a level 3 member of the Counter Terrorism Panel.

 Max is also a leading practitioner in the Sports arena.
 He is regularly instructed to represent The Football Association in matters of professional discipline and has appeared on behalf of the British Horseracing Authority.
-He is additionally an advisor to UK Anti-Doping and has undertaken work for the Rugby Football League.
+He is additionally an advisor to UK Anti-Doping and has undertaken work for the Rugby Football Union and Rugby Football League.

 Max has been instructed across a broad range of criminal matters, including homicide, organised crime and drugs, with a particular focus currently on financial and corporate crime.

 - Forex (2016-2018) Represented one of the principal suspects in the international investigation into manipulation of foreign exchange rates.
 Following the closure of the SFO’s investigation in March 2016, Max continued to provide representation in respect of the ongoing investigation by the Anti-Trust Division of the US Department of Justice through to the conclusion of the defendant’s trial in the Southern District of New York.

 - LIBOR 1 (R v Hayes) and LIBOR 2 (brokers) (2014-2016) Instructed by the SFO before trial to advise on all aspects of the investigation and drafting extensive legal argument within the preparatory hearing.
 As junior counsel, with Gillian Jones, he performed a central role during the trials, as advocate and advisor.